What can I do if my key is stuck in the lock?

 To help remove the "stuck key" try the following:

-• Find something like a display peg, screwdriver, or other sturdy object that can be inserted through the keyhole in the key bow to form a t-handle.
-Be sure not to use another key - too much pressure may bend/break both keys.
-Gently use the leverage from the inserted object to try to see-saw the key back and forth.
+• Gently use the leverage from the inserted object to try to see-saw the key back and forth.
 Don’t try to turn the key all the way, just try to work it up and down.

-• If neither of these approaches work, if the key can be partially removed, pull it back as far as it will go, then with a solid sturdy object, strike the back of the key as if it were a nail being hammered into the lock.
-Be sure to hit the back straight into the lock to avoid the key being bent/broken.
+• If neither of these approaches work, & if the key can be partially removed, pull it back as far as it will go and strike the back of the key with a sturdy object as if it were a nail being hammered into the lock.

-• Finally, check to see if the housing has been tightened down in the incorrect spot.
-Loosen the top & bottom mounting screws, loosen the set screw and turn the mortise housing to the correct position, then reinstall all removed screws.
+• Loosen the top & bottom mounting screws, loosen the set screw and turn the mortise housing to the correct position, then reinstall all removed screws.